CTFd/ctfcli/README.md

 `ctfcli` plugins are essentially additions to the command line interface via dynamic class modifications.
 See the [plugin documentation page](docs/plugins.md) for a simple example.

 *`ctfcli` is an alpha project!
 The plugin interface is likely to change!*

+# Sub-Repos as alternative to Sub-Trees

+`ctfcli` manages git-based challenges by using the built-in git `subtree` mechanism.
+While it works most of the time, it's been proven to have disadvantages and tends to create problems and merge conflicts.

+As an alternative, we're currently experimenting with the git [`git subrepo`](https://github.com/ingydotnet/git-subrepo) extension.
+This functionality can be enabled by adding a `use_subrepo = True` property to the `[config]` section inside a ctfcli project config.

+Subrepo has to be installed separately, and is not backwards compatible with the default `subtree`.
+Once challenges have been added by using either method, they will not work properly if you change it, and you will have to add the challenges again.